 Hays Legal releases a salary guide for lawyers for free each year.
 As you probably expect, lawyers at top tier firms get paid the most, followed by mid tier firms and then small firms.
 In-house roles sit around the mid-tier level.

-For graduates in Sydney and Melbourne, the survey results reveal that the median wages are:
+For graduates in Sydney and Melbourne, the 2019 survey results reveal that the “typical” salaries, excluding superannuation, are:

 How should you use this information?